 Veterans make up nearly one-third of mesothelioma diagnoses in the United States.
-The Navy used more asbestos products than any of the other military branches, and since many Marines spent a lot of time onboard Navy vessels, these veterans face a higher risk of developing mesothelioma and other asbestos-connected diseases than the average citizen.
+The Navy used more asbestos products than any of the other military branches, and since many in the Marine Corps spent a lot of time onboard Navy vessels, these veterans face a higher risk of developing mesothelioma and other asbestos-connected diseases than the average citizen.

 What Is Mesothelioma?

 Mesothelioma cancer occurs as a result of asbestos exposure.
 Asbestos is a group of durable and fire-resistant minerals.
 Because of this, asbestos was used in thousands of products during the 20th century.
 It was especially popular as insulation in buildings and machine parts.

 Unfortunately, the so-called “miracle mineral” had a significant drawback.
 Asbestos is composed of microscopic fibers.
 When asbestos is damaged or disturbed, these fibers become airborne, where they can be inhaled or ingested by people.
 Once that happens, the body has no way of ridding them from the body.
 Over time, these tiny fibers cause damage to the thin tissue that lines the organs of the chest and abdominal cavities, called the mesothelium.

 Mesothelioma is the worst asbestos-linked disease, but the mineral can also cause other forms of cancer as well as the lung condition asbestosis.